-Loevy & Loevy is accepting applications for the 2018 Justice Fellowship.
+Loevy & Loevy is accepting applications for Fall 2023 Fellows.

-The Justice Fellowship offers new attorneys committed to civil rights and criminal justice an unparalleled opportunity to work on trial and appellate litigation at the very beginning of their careers.
-Our fellows will participate in all aspects of our wrongful conviction, civil rights, and whistleblower practices.
+The Justice Fellowship offers standout practicing attorneys, judicial law clerks, and law graduates committed to civil rights and criminal justice an unparalleled opportunity to work on trial and appellate litigation with a top tier national civil rights law firm.
+Our Justice Fellows participate in all aspects of our civil rights practice, including our wrongful convictions, police shootings, and prisoners’ rights practices.

-Loevy & Loevy is in search of candidates with exemplary credentials to serve as Fellows.
-Preference will be given to applicants who have completed judicial clerkships or public-interest fellowships, and to those with a keen interest in trial practice, stellar academic and publication records, and clinical experience.
-A demonstrated commitment to public interest law, civil rights, and criminal justice is important.
+The Fellowship is designed for lawyers less than 5 years out of law school.
+Preference will be given to applicants who have completed judicial clerkships or public-interest fellowships, and to those with a keen interest in trial practice, stellar academic records, clinical experience, and a sustained interest in issues relating to racial injustice within the criminal legal system.
+A demonstrated commitment to public interest law, civil rights, or criminal justice is important.

 To apply, please send a cover letter, resume, law school transcript, list of references, and a sample of your writing to firstname.lastname@example.org.
 Your cover letter should describe what drives your interest in civil rights work.
 Your writing sample should include a cover page describing the context for your written work.

 Loevy & Loevy has a strong commitment to providing exemplary representation to our diverse client community and creating an inclusive workplace environment welcoming to people of all backgrounds.
 The firm strongly encourages applications from people of color, people of all genders and sexual orientations, people with disabilities, and people historically underrepresented in the practice of law.